Corgi Inu

 2. Corgi Corgi – Source: Pixabay

-Corgi Inus has dynamic personalities that blend the playful and outgoing nature of Corgis with the more reserved temperament of Shiba Inus.
+Corgi Inus is one of the dog breeds that has dynamic personalities that blend the playful and outgoing nature of Corgis with the more reserved temperament of Shiba Inus.
 They are known for being affectionate and loyal to their families, forming strong bonds with a few select individuals.

 This mix makes them excellent companions, as they are both alert and protective.
 They also inherit the guarding instincts of their parent breeds.